 We did not communicate with The Ex-boyfriend, nor his father, and positively not his mother.
 The house sale went ahead.

-Bella did not return to that empty house, too many hopes with far fewer memories.
-She told us this: Valentine’s Day, and the boyfriend’s father took a card and a bottle of wine; he placed them in the bedroom for Bella to discover.
+Laura did not return to that empty house, too many hopes with far fewer memories.
+She told us this: Valentine’s Day, The Boyfriend’s father placed a card and a bottle of wine in the bedroom for Laura to discover.

 Except for the heartache connected to my daughter, I was glad she was not marrying this boy.
 Glad she was not marrying his family.

-Husband and I tidied the renovation work, and brought home paint brushes.
+Husband and I tidied the renovation work, we brought home paint brushes.